-DocuSign: Another eSignature option, DocuSign allows your clients to electronically sign agreements from almost anywhere in the world.
+DocuSign: Another eSignature option, DocuSign allows your clients to sign agreements from almost anywhere in the world electronically.

-Nitro: PDF documents can be a pain but this wonderful tool allows you to create and merge them quickly and easily, convert and export, edit, collaborate and securely sign.
+Nitro: PDF documents can be a pain, but this fantastic tool allows you to create and merge them quickly and easily, convert and export, edit, collaborate and securely sign.

 Evernote: Capture, organise and share notes from anywhere.
 No need for actual notepads or pens.
 Evernote is your new best friend for organising your life.
 Read these 38 things you should save in Evernote to get you started.